LottieFiles/dotlottie-rs/README.md

-## Fist get up and running with Thorvg
+## First get up and running with Thorvg

 ### 1. Clone the repo